Skip to main content

 detections = op.to_image_space()(detections_raw)

-result = op.axdetection(class_id_type=op.CocoClasses)(detections)
+result = op.ax_detection(class_id_type=op.CocoClasses)(detections)

 Detection Pipeline